korest/korest.github.io/_posts/2018-08-19-lombok-alternatives.md

 }
 ~~~

-<br>Now we want to modify our instance and for that there is already a method generated for us called `ImmutableUser.copyOf()`.
+Now we want to modify our instance and for that there is already a method generated for us called `ImmutableUser.copyOf()`.
 ~~~ java
 @Test
 public void whenUserModifiedThenNewUserIsCreated() {